OGSarah/Culinary-Catalog-Data/README.md

 - **Pull requests** — runs `generate.py --check`: validates the dataset and fails if any feed would change, guaranteeing committed artifacts always match the source.
-- **Push to `main` / manual dispatch** — regenerates all feeds and commits them back using the built-in `GITHUB_TOKEN`.
+- **Push to `main` / manual dispatch** — fetches real `youtube_url` and
+  `source_url` values from TheMealDB (`enrich_links.py`), regenerates all feeds, and commits them back using the built-in `GITHUB_TOKEN`.
 Token-authored pushes do not re-trigger workflows, so there is no build loop.
+Enrichment runs as a soft step: if TheMealDB is briefly unreachable the build still succeeds with the links already in place, and it only fills search-fallback links so any URL set by hand is preserved.

 Validation rejects missing or empty required fields, malformed UUIDs, and duplicate UUIDs, with actionable per-record error messages in the run log.